greenrobot/EventBus/README.md

 ========
 EventBus is an Android optimized publish/subscribe event bus.

-An event bus eases the communication between Activities, Fragments, and background threads together without introducing complex and error-prone dependencies and life cycle issues.
+An event bus eases the communication between Activities, Fragments, and background threads without introducing complex and error-prone dependencies and life cycle issues.

-EventBus propagates event all participants (e.g. background service -> activity -> multiple fragments or helper classes).
+EventBus propagates event to all participants (e.g. background service -> activity -> multiple fragments or helper classes).

-EventBus decouples event senders and receivers and simplifies event and data exchange between app components.
+EventBus decouples event senders and receivers and simplifies event/data exchange between your applications components.
-Less code, better quality.

 (And you don't need to implement a single interface!)

 General usage and API
 ---------------------
 In EventBus, *subscribers* implement event handling `onEventXXX` methods and register themselves to the bus.
-The events are delivered to matching event handling methods based on their arguments.
+The events are delivered to matching event handling methods based on their signature.

-Using EventBus takes four simple steps:
+Using EventBus :

 1. Define your event class as a POJO
 ```java
 public class MessageEvent {